This page may contain affiliate links.

 Specs at a Glance

-The GeoPress has an outer bottle and an inner bottle, with a filter at one end and a drinking spout with a screw-on top at the other.
-To use it, you pull the inner bottle out of the outer bottle, fill the outer bottle up with suspect water, and then push the inner bottle into the outer bottle like you would a french press.
+The GeoPress has an outer and inner bottle, with a filter at one end and a drinking spout with a screw-on top at the other.
+To use it, you pull the inner bottle out of the outer bottle, fill it up with suspect water, and then push the inner bottle into the outer bottle like you would a French press.
 It takes some elbow grease (force) to push the inner bottle down, but doing so forces water through the purifier’s filter element, filling the inner bottle with purified water.
 To drink it, you can unscrew the cap at the top and sip from it.
-It’s really that easy.
+It’s that easy.

-The purifier’s filter element lasts for about 350 uses, depending on water quality.
+Depending on water quality, the purifier’s filter element lasts for about 350 uses.
 When new, it takes about 8 seconds to push the inner bottle with its attached purifier filter into the full outer bottle, containing suspect water.
 When the amount of time to perform this action takes longer than 35 seconds, you know its time to change the purifier filter, which unscrews with a twist of the wrist.
 Replacement purifier filter elements are sold separately for about 25 bucks each.

 When filtering, you can loosen the top cap a 1/2 turn to let the air out of the inner bottle and make the pressing motion a little easier.